-1. New York University in New York, NY
+New York University

+New York University (NYU) was tied for the 29th-best university in the nation by U.S. News & World Report in 2020.
 At the NYU Midtown Center, the School of Continuing and Professional Studies offers a Master of Science in Public Relations and Corporate Communication.
 After taking the core courses, students choose a concentration in public relations management or corporate organizational communication.
-The 42-credit hour program can be completed within 2 years full-time or five years part-time.
+The 42-hour program can be completed within two years full-time, or five years part-time.

-University of Alabama in Tuscaloosa, AL
+University of Alabama in Tuscaloosa

-The College of Communication and Information Sciences' program leading to a Master of Arts in Advertising and Public Relations can be completed in two years with a research thesis and a concentration in advertising or public relations.
-The program may also be taken as a 1-year professional option without a thesis or concentration.
-Students take courses in media planning, persuasive communication and visual communication.
+In 2020, the University of Alabama ranked tied at 72nd among top public colleges, according to U.S. News & World Report.
+The College of Communication and Information Sciences program leading to a Master of Arts in Advertising and Public Relations can be completed in two years with a research thesis and a concentration in advertising or public relations.
+The program may also be taken as a one-year professional option without a thesis or concentration.
+Students take courses in media planning, persuasive communication, and visual communication.

 Top Schools with Graduate Degree Programs in PR

-|Boston University||Operates a student run public relations agency, the PRLab, where students work with real corporate and non-profit clients|
+|Boston University||Boston, MA||Operates a student-run public relations agency, the PRLab, where students work with real corporate and non-profit clients|

-|Georgetown University||PR program named PRWeek's Program of the Year for three years in a row; university's Center for Social Impact Communication (CSIC) conducts public relations research and training|
+|Georgetown University||Washington, DC||PR program was named PRWeek's Program of the Year for three years in a row; the university's Center for Social Impact Communication (CSIC) conducts public relations research and training|

-|George Washington University||Graduate PR program delivered either in face-to-face evening classes or online; degree can be earned in a year|
+|George Washington University||Washington, DC||Offers a graduate PR program delivered either in face-to-face evening classes or online with degrees able to be earned in a year|

-|Iona College||PR grad program is one of only six programs in the state of New York accredited by the Accrediting Council on Education in Journalism and Mass Communication|
+|Iona College||New Rochelle, NY||The PR grad program is one of only six programs in the state of New York accredited by the Accrediting Council on Education in Journalism and Mass Communication|

-|Rowan University||PR grad students can concentrate in corporate or educational public relations or public affairs; graduate certificates also available in school public relations and integrated marketing communication|
+|Rowan University||Glassboro, NJ||PR grad students can concentrate in corporate or educational public relations or public affairs; graduate certificates are also available in school public relations and integrated marketing communication|

-|University of Denver||Designed for early to mid-level career professionals; program offered online or face-to-face|
+|University of Denver||Denver, CO||The master's program is designed for early to mid-level career professionals and is offered online or face-to-face|

-|University of Southern California||University's Los Angeles location provides students with numerous opportunities for internships and other hands-on experiences||Los Angeles, CA|
+|University of Southern California||Los Angeles, CA||Provides students with numerous opportunities for internships and other hands-on experiences|

-|Virginia Commonwealth University||PR grad students take courses on Friday evenings and on Saturdays, and they spend a couple of weeks studying PR in China; program designed for those with PR experience||Richmond, VA|
+|Virginia Commonwealth University||Richmond, VA||PR grad students take courses on Friday evenings and on Saturdays and spend a few weeks studying in China|